Forecasting future energy prices is a complex and dynamic exercise. There are many factors to consider, and those factors are constantly changing.

 Oil Prices in the Future

 Future oil prices will determine the future path of transportation, and a whole lot more.
 Unless there is some radical huge new discovery of petroleum reserves, oil prices are most likely headed up the mountain.
 Note we said "most likely."
-As you can see below, recent forecasts are oftern in error.
+Forecasts depend on variables changing almost daily.

 The Market In Flux